atoponce/more-coin-bits/README.md

-# 2-bit-coin
+# more-coin-bits
-Extracting 2 bits with every coin toss, with nothing more than one coin and a sheet of paper.
+Extracting 2 and 3 bits with every coin toss, with nothing more than one coin and a sheet of paper.

 ## Introduction